Review: ‘Pachinko’ Season 2 Episode 7 “Chapter Fifteen”

 Noa and Mozasu

-As time passes, the family prepares Noa for college while he tries to convince his younger brother, Mozasu, to avoid becoming addicted to pachinko.
+As time passes, the family prepares Noa for college while he tries to convince his younger brother, Mozasu (Mansaku Takada), to avoid becoming addicted to pachinko.
 It’s a difficult period for everyone, as this will be the first time Noa is away from his family for an extended period.
 Later, Noa has a private conversation with Mozasu on a rooftop, discussing their dreams and futures.
 Noa begins by urging Mozasu to take on his responsibilities in supporting the family and then asks about his younger brother’s plans for the future.

 Mozasu shares that he dreams of going to America—a place with big cars, big houses, and good sweets.
 Noa is amused by this, but Mozasu is serious; he wants to live in America to be his true self and pursue the life he desires.